kayedopon/LTalk/README.md

 1. **MVT (Model-View-Template)**
    - The project uses Django's MVT (Model-View-Template) pattern to separate concerns.
    - Models handle database interactions, Views process user requests and business logic, and Templates render dynamic HTML for the user interface.
-   - This ensures modularity and simplifies maintenance by keeping data, logic, and presentation layers distinct.

 2. **Factory Method Pattern**
    - The `CustomUserManager` implements a factory method pattern with `create_user` and `_create_user` methods.